TIT8/shelly_button_esp32_arduino/README.md

 # Arduino code for Shelly's toggle button

 A push button is connected to the [ESP32](https://github.com/espressif/arduino-esp32) microcontroller.
-When its state changes, it will trigger an MQTT publish which will toggle the light controlled by a Shelly plus 1 relay on and off.
+When its state changes, it will trigger an MQTT publish which will toggle the light controlled by a Shelly plus 1 relay.

 ❗Keep in mind that you should either use a capacitor (better) or providing some delay in the code to debounce the push button and filter out spurious changes.
-Pull down the push button via a 10k resistor at least.
+Pull down the push button via a 10k resistor.

 <br>